 A preapproval letter indicates that you have been preapproved for a specified mortgage amount based on a preliminary review of your credit information.
 Hopefully you are fully income verified and credit worthy.

 What is Power of Attorney?

 A legal document authorizing one person to act on behalf of another.
 Some banks won’t allow it, but if you can’t make to your settlement, you can allow someone to sign for you.
 It’s an ordeal.
 The signee has to sign your signature then a 40 word statement.

-A comprehensive development plan for a large land area.
+A Planned Unit Development is a comprehensive development plan for a large land area.
 A PUD usually includes residences, roads, schools, recreational facilities, and commercial, office and industrial areas.
 PUDs sometimes include fees.